Kent & StoweKent & Stowe

 Plant trees, shrubs and perennials

-Autumn is the best season to plant trees, shrubs and perennials while soil is moist and workable.
+Autumn is the best season to plant trees, shrubs, and perennials while soil is moist and workable.
 Due to climate change planting in spring is often a gamble, because conditions may be dry and plants struggle to put down roots and establish before temperatures rise.

 When planting, add a sprinkle of Fish, Blood and Bone to the planting hole, to encourage strong, healthy root development.
 Plant so that the top of the rootball is level with the soil surface, backfill around the edges, firm in, provide a tree stake for support if necessary and water well.